Leeuwin-class survey vessel: Design and construction

 The ship's company consists of 10 officers and 46 sailors.
 In addition, up to 5 trainees can be accommodated.
 The Leeuwins were the first RAN ships to use a multi-crewing concept, with three complements used to operate the two vessels.
 Both vessels currently operate with a permanent single complement each.

-The two ships were ordered from NQEA Australia on 2 April 1996, and built at the company's shipyard in Cairns, Queensland.
+The two ships were ordered from NQEA on 2 April 1996, and built at the company's shipyard in Cairns, Queensland.
 Construction of Leeuwin commenced in August 1996, and she was launched in July 1997, while Melville was laid down in May 1997 and launched in June 1998.
 The vessels underwent a joint commissioning ceremony on 27 May 2000.
 The ships initially bore the pennant numbers "HS 01" and "HS 02" respectively, but these were changed in 2004 to "A 245" and "A 246".

 Operational history

 Both Leeuwin and Melville are based at HMAS Cairns.
 They operate in support of the Australian Hydrographic Office.

 In late 2001, both ships began operations to supplement patrol forces and counter illegal immigration as part of Operation Relex, in addition to normal surveying duties.
 The survey ships were selected as they had greater range and seakeeping capabilities that the Fremantle-class patrol boats.
 In January 2002, Leeuwin and Melville were repainted from white to grey.